-While the majority of women do not experience these complications, you should discuss each of them with Texas Center for Breast & Body to make sure that you understand the risks and consequences of breast augmentation.
+While most women do not experience these complications, patients should discuss each of them with their plastic surgeon before committing to the procedure.

 Planning Your Breast Augmentation Surgery

-In your initial consultation, Texas Center for Breast & Body Houston TX will evaluate your health and explain which surgical techniques are most appropriate for you, based on the condition of your breasts and skin tone.
-If your breasts are sagging, Texas Center for Breast & Body may also recommend a breast lift.
+In your initial consultation, Dr. Schusterman will evaluate your health and explain which surgical techniques are most appropriate for you based on your age, health, and the condition of your breasts.
+Please be sure to inform him if you smoke and/or if you’re taking any medications, vitamins or other drugs.
+If your breasts are sagging, Dr. Schusterman may also recommend a breast lift.

-Texas Center for Breast & Body will also explain the type of anesthesia to be used, the type of facility where the surgery will be performed, and the costs involved.
-Because most insurance companies do not consider breast augmentation to be medically necessary, carriers generally do not cover the cost of this procedure.
+Dr. Schusterman will also explain the type of anesthesia to be used and the costs involved.
+Because most insurance companies do not consider breast augmentation a medically necessary surgical procedure, carriers generally do not cover the cost of this procedure.

-If finances are an issue, financing is available.
+If money is an issue, financing is available.

 Preparing for Your Breast Augmentation Surgery

-A subglandular placement for the breast implant behind the breast tissue offers shorter surgery, less pain and discomfort and briefer recovery, since muscles are left intact and only skin and fat are cut.
+A sub-glandular placement for the breast implant behind the breast tissue offers shorter surgery times, less pain and discomfort and a briefer recovery, since muscles are left intact and only skin and fat are cut.
 Larger implants may also be used.
-This placement may result in more palpable implants, more capsular contracture, and more difficult imaging of the breast with mammography.
-Keep in mind that the only thing supporting the implant is the skin and breast tissue.
+This placement may result in more palpable implants, more capsular contracture and more difficult imaging of the breast with mammography.
+Keep in mind the only thing supporting the implant in a sub-glandular placement is the skin and breast tissue.

-Absorbable suture material is used to close the incision.
-Your own body enzymes will dissolve the suture material in about 60 to 90 days.
+Patients will feel tired and sore for a few days following surgery.
+Dr. Schusterman will prescribe medication to alleviate the pain.
+Most patients are discharged the same day, but will need someone to drive them home.
+Patients may be given a surgical bra, which should be worn as directed by Dr. Schusterman.
+Patients may also experience a burning sensation in the nipples for about two weeks, which should subside as bruising fades.
+Dr. Schusterman uses absorbable suture material to close the incision which dissolves in 60 to 90 days.
 A small piece of the suture may extend out at each end of the incision.
-These ends will be trimmed 1 week after surgery and after that, no suture material will be visible, but the swelling in your breasts may take three to five weeks to disappear.
+These ends will be trimmed 1 week after surgery.
+After that, no suture material will be visible, but the swelling in your breasts may take three to five weeks to disappear.

 Getting Back to Normal

-If Breast Augmentation / Breast Enlargement Surgery interests you, and you would like to learn more, contact Dr. Schusterman office at 713-794-0368 or email us today.
+If Breast Augmentation / Breast Enlargement Surgery interests you and you would like to learn more, please contact Dr. Schusterman’s office at 713-794-0368 or email us today.